ArduFox/TiTraPy/README.md

 # State

-Testing new repository to publish my ongoing work in progress

 Code and Documentation are mixed in German and English, but mostly German!
 Started the first [stubble](doc.md) of user manual and code documenation in doc.md

 # urls to raw files